-E64 End of Existence
+E63 Beginning of Existence

-Subclass of: E5 Event Superclass of: E6 Destruction

-E68 Dissolution E69 Death

-E69 Death

-E81 Transformation

-Scope note: This class comprises events that end the existence of any E77 Persistent Item.
+Eos beginning y of Existence Subclass of: Superclass of: E5 Event E12 Production E65 Creation E66 Formation E67 Birth E81 Transformation Scope note: This class comprises events that bring into existence any E77 Persistent Item.
+It may be used for temporal reasoning about things (intellectual products, physical items, groups of people, living beings) beginning to exist; it serves as a hook for determination of a terminus postquem and antequem.
+Examples: • the kinth of my shild the birth of my child the birth of Snoopy, my dog the calving of the iceberg that sank the Titanic the construction of the Eiffel Tower Properties: P92 brought into existence (was brought into existence by): E77 Persistent Item E64 End of Ex Subclass of: E5 Event Superclass of: E6 Destruction E68 Dissolution E69 Death E81 Transformation Scope note: This class comprises events that end the existence of any E77 Persistent Item.
 It may be used for temporal reasoning about things (physical items, groups of people, living beings) ceasing to exist; it serves as a hook for determination of a terminus postquem and antequem.
 In cases where substance from a Persistent Item continues to exist in a new form, the process would be documented by E81 Transformation.

-the process would be documented by E81 Transformation.

-the death of Snoopy, my dogthe melting of the snowman

-the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC

-P93 took out of existence (was taken out of existence by): E77 Persistent Item

-E65 Creation

-Superclass of: E83 Type Creation

-Scope note: This class comprises events that result in the creation of conceptual items or immaterial products, such as legends, poems, texts, music, images, movies, laws, types etc.

-the framing of the U.S. Constitution the drafting of U.N. resolution 1441

-P94 has created (was created by): E28 Conceptual Object
+Examples: the death of Snoony my dog the death of Snoopy, my dog the melting of the snowman the burning of the Temple of Artemis in Ephesos by Herostratos in 356BC Properties: P93 took out of existence (was taken out of existence by): E77 Persistent Item F93 took out of existence (was taken out of existence by).
+E77 refisitent item E65 Creation Subclass of: E7 Activity E63 Beginning of Existence Superclass of: E83 Type Creation Scope note: This class comprises events that result in the creation of conceptual items or immaterial products, such as legends, poems, texts, music, images, movies, laws, types etc. Examples: • the framing of the U.S. Constitution Properties: • the drafting of U.N. resolution 1441 ropenies.
+P94 has created (was created by): E28 Conceptual Object E66 Earmatio